 Even modest restaurants can have entree prices of $30-50, with a family of four you can easily see how this can lead to $2-300 food bills daily!
 Fortunately, Food and drink also offer some of the BEST opportunities to save.
 With our food and drink tips, you can slash that $300 daily food bill right down and still have an authentic Hawaiian experience, in fact probably MORE authentic!

 The simplest way to save is to eat most of your meals from the supermarket.
 Many accommodation options in Maui have kitchen facilities and you can use these to cook up some amazing meals using incredible fresh Hawaiian ingredients.
 We start EVERY Hawaii trip in the grocery store stocking up on essentials.

 Some things are really cheap and these are usually local produce.
-Amazing fresh fruit and veg, Amazing Poke, some of the best coffee in the world and Pineapple that will blow your mind and make buying at home nearly impossible (Pineapples just are not the same after sampling Maui Gold!)
-The problem with this is these type of products are seasonal.
+Amazing fresh fruit and veg, Amazing Poke, some of the best coffee in the world, and Pineapple that will blow your mind and make buying at home nearly impossible (Pineapples just are not the same after sampling Maui Gold!)
+The problem with this is these types of products are seasonal.

-So you need to buy with your senses, buy local from what is available and really get a taste for the best Island Produce on offer!
+So you need to buy with your senses, buy locally from what is available, and really get a taste of the best Island Produce on offer!

 …Sorry drifted off for a minute there.

 Honestly, the joy of outdoor cooking means we actively avoid eating out as it is just so much more fun sipping your own cocktails, grilling your own meat, and watching the sun dip into the ocean!
 This is 100% Hawaii!